‘United against racism’, Germans stage mass protest against far right | Malay Mail

-BERLIN, Oct 13 — Protestors from across Germany marched through Berlin today against xenophobia and the far right in one of the country’s biggest rallies of recent years.
+BERLIN, Oct 14 — Protestors from across Germany marched through Berlin yesterday against racism, xenophobia and the far right in one of the country’s biggest rallies of recent years.

-Organisers put the turnout at more than 150,000 people for the demonstration, which followed anti-immigration protests in several eastern cities over the summer and a rise in support for the far-right Alternative for Germany (AfD) party before a state election on Sunday.
+Organisers put the turnout at 242,000 people for the demonstration, which followed anti-immigration protests in several eastern cities over the summer and a rise in support for the far-right Alternative for Germany (AfD) party before a state election today.

-A police spokesman declined to estimate the size of the crowd at the protest, which was organised by rights groups including Amnesty International.
+A police spokesman declined to estimate the size of the crowd at the march, which was organised by a broad alliance of associations, labour unions, parties and rights groups including Amnesty International.

 Marchers carried placards reading “Build bridges not walls”, “United against racism” and “We are indivisible — for an open and free society”.
 Some danced to pop music on a warm autumn day.